evogelsa/dcs-real-weather/cmd/realweather/README.md

       * `options.weather.clouds.enable`: boolean
         * Enables or disables updating the clouds (and the precipitation) of the mission.
-      * `options.weather.clouds.fallback-to-legacy`: boolean
-        * If this is true, Real Weather will use the legacy weather (no preset) when a suitable weather preset is not found.
       * `options.weather.clouds.base`: table
         * This section defines options for cloud bases.
           * `options.weather.clouds.base.minimum`: number